 The death of pilgrims due to heat exhaustion, fatigue and other natural causes is a regular occurrence on the hajj.

-One of the five pillars of Islam, the hajj is considered an obligation by all Muslims who can afford the costly and difficult trip at least once in a lifetime.
+One of the five pillars of Islam, the hajj is a duty for all Muslims once in a lifetime who can afford the costly and difficult trip.